 - Gerald Metals SA v Ardila Investments NV, $220 million dispute between two international mining groups.

 - Bankas Snoras v Yampolskaya EWHC 2136 (QB), sole counsel on a £10 million fraud claim.

 - An Arms Manufacturer v A Sovereign State, ICC arbitration.

 - An Internet Hosting Company v A Software Supplier, LCIA arbitration.

 - A v B, anti-arbitration injunction.

-Robert’s corporate insolvency practice routinely involves dealing with difficult questions of company law and directors’ duties, and he is a contributor to the leading textbook on the subject, Gore-Browne on Companies and Mortimore on Company Directors.
+Robert’s corporate insolvency practice routinely involves dealing with difficult questions of company law and directors’ duties, and he is a contributor to two leading textbooks on the subject, Gore-Browne on Companies and Mortimore on Company Directors.
 His experience includes the following: